 It’s now easier, and more important than ever, to incorporate meaningful, valuable, useful sustainable practices into all aspects of our lives.
-And not only does this choice of being environmentally conscious ensure a more prosperous future, but it can also save you money on the cost of running your home, as well as increase the value of the property should you wish to sell it.
+And not only does this choice of being environmentally conscious ensure a more prosperous future but can also save you money on the cost of running your home, as well as increase the value of the property should you wish to sell it.

 In this article we discuss 10 ways in which you can promote sustainability within your home, new or old.
 Whether you choose to invest in bigger eco-friendly switches, or the cheaper, smaller ones, any effort pays off.
 Making commitments to sustainable living is also incredibly financially rewarding in the long term, significantly reducing running costs of owning a home.
 In the Australian Capital Territory (ACT), properties up for sale are subject to an energy rating which indicates what it costs to run the home.
 This idea has recently taken off in Western Australia (WA) with more and more buyers eager for an insight into whether they could afford to live in the home they are interested in.